NaturalSelectionLabs/Cheers/README.md

 Front part of [Web3 Pass](https://rss3.bio/)

-The `development` branche is automatically deployed to https://rss3.co
+The `develop` branch is automatically deployed to https://rss3.co

-The `master` branch is automatically deployed to https://rss3.bio
+The `main` branch is automatically deployed to https://rss3.bio

 ## Contribution